ICanBoogie/MessageBus/README.md

 ## Message handler provider

-The message handler provider is a callable with a signature similar to the [MessageHandlerProvider][] interface, the package provides a simple message handler provider that only requires an array of key/value pairs, where _key_ is a message class and _value_ a message handler callable.
+The message handler provider is a callable with a signature similar to the [HandlerProvider][] interface, the package provides a simple message handler provider that only requires an array of key/value pairs, where _key_ is a message class and _value_ a message handler callable.